exercism/elm/concepts/basics-2/about.md

 Module names must match their file name, so module `Calculator` must be in file Calculator.elm, and module `Parser.Utils` needs to be in file Parser/Utils.elm.

-Anything defined within a module is privatly scoped to it and cannot be accessed from outside this module, unless listed in `exposing`.
+Anything defined within a module is privately scoped to it and cannot be accessed from outside this module, unless listed in `exposing`.

 ```elm
 -- Calculator.elm